 - Now, add in all the rice, mixing it together with the cooked onion, and letting it lightly toast to develop flavor for just about a minute.

-- Reduce the heat to low and add 1 cup of the broth into the rice and onion mixture, stirring occasionally.
+- Reduce the heat to low and add 1 cup of the broth into the rice and onion mixture, stirring frequently.

 - Once the rice has absorbed nearly all the broth, add another cup of broth and continue with this process until you’ve used all the broth and the rice has reached your desired consistency.